 Violations of college policies and regulations may result in such sanctions as a warning, probation or dismissal.
 All policy materials must be read and acknowledged prior to the start of the program.

+Pre-College follows a full-time collegiate curriculum and standards.
 As a RISD Pre-College student you will need to:

 - Arrive to each class on time and prepared.
 Review and fully understand the guidelines for classroom behavior and academic performance as outlined by each instructor’s syllabus.

 - Attend and actively engage in each class and present all coursework (including homework) on time.

 - Not behave in any manner that is disruptive to the progress of instruction and learning environment.